allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

             this.releasePermission()
         }
     }
+    ...
+}
 ```

-In the process method, we look for circuit breakers in the registry and then we publish events to it.
+In the `process` method, we look for circuit breakers in the registry and then we publish events to it.

-In the publishEvent method, we check if the payment was successful or not, and then we call the proper method on the circuit breaker.
+In the `publishEvent` method, we check if the payment was successful or not, and then we call the proper method on the circuit breaker.
 I am sure that you noticed some "hack" right away; the implementation in Resiliance4j requires us to provide the duration of the task execution since
 circuit breakers can also treat slow tasks as failures.
 Therefore, we provided 1 second as the default.
-Next hack is in tryAcquirePermission.
+Next hack is in `tryAcquirePermission`.
 Ideally, it should be invoked in a service that is responsible for filtering out methods to decide whether we can make a payment with a particular method or not.
 However, we gather events in a separate microservice, and we were not able to do so.

 Here, some interesting questions can be raised:
 What about **HALF_OPEN**?
-How do we handle it if we are not using tryAcquirePermission correctly?
+How do we handle it if we are not using `tryAcquirePermission` correctly?
 Should we turn off the method or not?
 We definitely need to allow some kind of traffic to check if the method is back to normal.
 Therefore, we came up with the idea of calculating what percentage of users should try to pay with methods in a **HALF_OPEN** state based on method popularity